 During the Panama Relocation Tours, we discuss how important it is to check out the stability of a government and economy in any country you are considering.
 Stability is one of the reasons Panama rises to the top of the list of places to retire to.
 The economic growth in Panama is evident with the new construction throughout the country.
 Because of this growth, everyone is making more money.
 When wages are good, there are more happy people and much less crime.
 Maybe this is why Panama often wins the Happiest People in the World award!

-Panama also welcomes expats by offering the most attractive retiree program in the world, the Pensionado Visa which offers discounts on prescriptions, airfare, restaurants, entertainment, airfare and more.
-The pensionado discounts are available to Panamanians or anyone with ANY visa who meets the age requirements of 55 for women and 60 for men.
-(You can also get the Friendly Nations Visa)
+Panama also welcomes expats by offering the most attractive retiree program in the world, the Pensionado Visa which offers discounts on prescriptions, airfare, restaurants, entertainment, airfare, and more.
+The Pensionado discounts are available to Panamanians or anyone with ANY visa who meets the age requirements of 55 for women and 60 for men.

 Bob Adams at RetirementWave.com writes a quarterly report that discusses the economy and demographics in Panama.
 See the excerpt below about how Panama compares to other Latin American countries.
-The graph clearly shows how much more money Panamanians make compared to other Latin American countries.
+The graph clearly shows how much more money Panamanians make than other Latin American countries.
 Learn why this is important….